truflation/trial/README.md

 Please ensure you follow all the steps before submitting it for review.

 # Trial tasks
 Our trial is straightforward and simple.
-Please form this repository and build the following app in that repository.
-When you are done, create a pull request with the merge request.
+Please fork this repository and build the following app in the forked repository.
+When you are done, create a pull targeting our `truflation/trial` repo.

 ## App hard requirements:
-1. get data [Lithium data](https://finance.yahoo.com/quote/LITH-USD/) feed from Y on Lithium
+1. get a Lithium data feed from [Yahoo.com](https://finance.yahoo.com/quote/LITH-USD/)
-2. push data into the database of your choice hosted by a third party, where the schema has the following attributes `id, date_value, value, created_at`
+2. push the data into any database of your choice hosted by a third party, where the schema has the following attributes `id, date_value, value, created_at`
 3. expose https endpoint with a simple JSON feed from the database to demo the app

 ## Review Score Criteria